U.S. History Lesson Plans and Resources

 A lesson plan from Education World in which students learn about the Vietnam War by responding to the words, illustrations, and symbolism in Eve Bunting's The Wall.

-For another WebQuest, see Vietnam War - Liberty - Theme Park.
+Vietnam War - Liberty - Theme Park

 Building Vietnam War Scavenger Hunts through Web-Based Inquiry